telatin/learnperl/TPRCiC/README.md

 ---

-# A module that helped me interacting with a device
+# A Perl module that helped me interacting with a device

 Last year I joined a [team of _biohackers_](https://www.hackster.io/ioheat/ioheat-a-contained-oasis-in-the-coldroom-fb4dec) to make a small prototype of a heating device using a Raspberry Pi.
 It's a glorified heater that we wanted to remotely control to enable a heating cycle to start (it takes >30 minutes) when leaving home to reach the laboratory, so that we could find the required reagents warm when arriving at the lab.